 - Five (5) x 960 GB SSD Read Intensive SATA Hard Drives with RAID 6

-2. Select a GPU
+Select a GPU

-3. Install components for the hypervisor—ESXi
+Install components for the hypervisor—ESXi

 To successfully deploy ArcGIS Pro with VMware, you must also install the following components:

-- The hypervisor (ESXi 7.x or greater).
+- Hypervisor (ESXi 7.x or greater)

-4. Install NVIDIA Virtual GPU Manager
+Install NVIDIA Virtual GPU Manager

 - Place the host in maintenance mode.

-- Use PuTTY to install the VIB ( $ esxcli software vib install -v <path>/<name of vib>)
+- Use PuTTY to install the VIB ( $ esxcli software vib install -v <path>/<name of vib>).

-5. Create and configure the virtual machines
+Create and configure the virtual machines

-VMware View Agent and VMware View Agent Direct Connection need to be installed on the VM through the vCenter remote or RDP.
+VMware View Agent and VMware View Agent Direct Connection must be installed on the VM through the vCenter remote or RDP.
 These installation files can be downloaded from the VMware Horizon View website.
 Once the View agents are installed, the VM can be accessed remotely using the Horizon View Client.

-6. Connect the client
+Connect the client